Bruno-Diego/bdcrypto-portfolio4/README.md

 ### EPIC | Portfolio CRUD

-- As a **Website User**, I can create a Portfolio of assets so that I can manage and track my crypto holdings.
+- As a **Website User**, I can create/edit and delete Portfolios of assets so that I can manage and track my crypto holdings.

 ### EPIC | Assets CRUD